 - They want to feel older

 - Peer pressure

-Again, keep in mind, that in the adolescent brain – in the adolescent world – these are all valid reasons.
+Again, keep in mind, that in the adolescent brain – in the young world – these are all valid reasons.

 Is it Really That Big of a Problem?

 According to the Center for Disease Control (CDC):

 - 20 percent of high school girls engage in binge drinking.

 - The prevalence of binge drinking among males is twice what it is among females.

 - 90 percent of the alcohol consumed by high school students and young adults under the age of 21 is consumed by binge drinking.

 - Binge drinking is more common in households with incomes of $75,000 or more than among those with lower incomes.